lucawagner1510/stylegan2-for-radiology/README.md

 Initially the network did not converge because the learning rate was too high and so I reduced it to lr = 0.000001.

 However, the dataset is too small: GANs need a lot more images to give good results.
-So if you have a small dataset, creating artificial images with GANs doesn't seem like an effective solution .
+So if you have a small dataset, creating artificial images with GANs doesn't seem like an effective solution, but...

+...I found this very intriguing paper https://github.com/lucidrains/stylegan2-pytorch where the author says:

+"However, in the month of May 2020, researchers all across the world independently converged on a simple technique to reduce that number to as low as 1-2k.
+That simple idea was to differentiably augment all images, generated or real, going into the discriminator during training."

+I'll investigate on it using his stylegan2 implementation in Pytorch .